simonneutert/simonneutert.github.io/src/_posts/2023/2023-06-26-cash-ka-ching.md

 ---
 layout: post
-title: "I coded a cash register backend in Ruby and the power of Postgres"
+title: "I coded a cash register backend in Ruby backed by Postgres"
 ---

 I've been working on a cash register backend in Ruby for the past few months after work and sometimes on weekends.
 It's been a fun project and I've learned a lot about Ruby, Postgres, and how to keep calm and trash the hell out of ideas.